PowerShell/vscode-powershell/docs/troubleshooting.md

 ### Editor Services version

-To get the [PowerShell Editor Services][] version, in the Integrated Console, enter:
+To get the [PowerShell Editor Services][] version, in the Extension Terminal, enter:

 ```powershell
 > $psEditor.EditorServicesVersion